PRMG Full Color Logo

 Requirements for Refinancing to a Renovation Loan:

-• Sufficient Equity: The borrower’s home must have enough equity to cover the cost of the renovations.
-Typically, lenders require a minimum of 20% equity in the home.
+The borrower’s home must have enough equity to cover the cost of the renovations.
+The amount of equity required varies based on lender requirements.

-• Down Payment: A down payment is typically required for a renovation loan, which can range from 5% to 20% of the total loan amount.
-The exact amount depends on the lender and loan type, but borrowers should be prepared to contribute a down payment as part of the loan requirements.
+Renovation loans typically require a down payment, although the exact amount may vary depending on the lender and loan type.
+Homebuyers should be prepared to contribute a down payment as part of the loan requirements.

 TYPES OF Renovation Loans